-For the resting state dataset, the pipelines start with datacheck->baddata->icaclass.
-Channellevel processing continues with rmegpreproc->powavg.
-Source-level processing continues with icamne -> icablpenv->icablpcorr and icamne-> icaimagcoh.
+For the resting state MEG dataset, the pipelines start with datacheck->baddata->icaclass.
+Channel-level rMEG processing continues with rmegpreproc->powavg.
+Source-level rMEG processing continues with icamne -> icablpenv->icablpcorr, icamne-> icaimagcoh, and bfblpenv->bfblpcorr.
+In addition to dense connectivity datasets, parcellated datasets can also be created by icablpenv, icablpcorr, icaimagcoh, bfblpenv, and bfblpcorr.

-For the three task datasets, the pipelines start with datacheck->baddata->icaclass

-->tmegpreproc.
-Channel-level processing continues with eravg for the Event-Related fields and tfavg for averaged Time-Frequency representations.
-Source-level processing continues with srcavgdics, which uses input from the Eravg pipeline, and srcavglcmv, which uses input from the Tfavg pipeline.
+For the three task MEG datasets, the pipelines start with datacheck->baddata->icaclass ->tmegpreproc.
+Channel-level tMEG processing continues with eravg for the Event-Related fields and tfavg for averaged Time-Frequency representations.
+Source-level tMEG processing continues with srcavgdics, which uses input from the Eravg pipeline, and srcavglcmv, which uses input from the Tfavg pipeline.
+In addition to dense connectivity datasets, parcellated datasets can also be created by srcavgdics and srcavglcmv.

 Channel-level preprocessed MEG data for exemplar subject 012345 unpacks to the directory structure that is listed below for each of the pipelines.
-Most pipeline results are accompanied by a portable network graphics (.png) bitmap file, which summarizes the results for visual inspection.
-Each of the .txt, .mat and .png data files that are listed below is accompanied with a similarly named .xml file in the provenance directory, which details the version of the software used to produce the results.
+Most pipeline results are accompanied by a portable network graphics (\.png) bitmap file, which summarizes the results for visual inspection.
+Each of the \.txt, \.mat and \.png data files that are listed below is accompanied with a similarly named \.xml file in the provenance directory, which details the version of the software used to produce the results.
 These XML files are not all listed below, but are present in the release packages.